COGS108/Overview/COGS108-Syllabus.md

 ### Lecture Quizzes

 There will be a short quiz that must be submitted each Friday on Canvas.
-Each Friday, a quiz with 10 questions will be released, covering the material from lecture that week.
+Each Friday, a quiz with ~10 questions will be released, covering the material from lecture that week.
 The quiz will be due the following Friday.
 (For example, the first quiz will be released Friday of week 1, covering week 1 material, and will be due the Friday at 11:59 PM of week 2).
-Each question is worth 0.1 points and you will have a single, timed (15 min) attempt to complete.
-There are no late extensions on quizzes.
+Each question is worth ~0.1 points and you will have a single, timed (15 min) attempt to complete.
+There are no late extensions on quizzes, but your lowest quiz score will be dropped.

 ---

 # DISCUSSION SECTION

-Discussion section week 1 will be for finding group mates.
-Regular discussion section will begin week 2.
+Mon and Wed discussion section week 1 will be for finding group mates.
+Technical Discussion Section will begin Friday of week 1.

 ### Technical Discussion Sections

-Three sections each week will focus on technical content: **Mon at 2PM, Wed at 4PM, Fri at noon**.
-The Mon at 2PM section will be recorded each week for students who cannot attend live.
-For week's with Monday holidays, the Wed at 4PM section will be recorded.
+One section each week will focus on technical content: **Fri at 2PM**.
+This will be recorded each week for students who cannot attend live.

 These will be used to review material from lecture by getting hands-on programming experience.
 Each week there will be a short, guided lab to be completed in discussion section.
 These labs will be released each Friday and students will have a week to complete them.
-These will focus on the technical course content and will be submitted on datahub by Friday at 11:59 PM.
+These will focus on the technical course content.
+Students who are less comfortable with the technical aspects of the course are encouraged to attend discussion section live (or watch the video recording).

 Discussion section labs are graded for completion/effort (rather than correctness).
 To complete the lab, you do NOT need to physically show up to discussion section.
+There will be 9 discussion labs.
+Each is worth 2 points.
+The lowest discussion lab score will be dropped.
 There are no late submissions for discussion labs.

-If students are comfortable with the technical aspects of the course, they have the option of NOT completing weekly labs.
-For students who do NOT submit each week's discussion section lab, their average assignment score will be used instead of the discussion score.
-(At the end of the quarter, whichever score is *higher* - between their total discussion lab scores and their average assignment score - will be used.)

 During section, you will be given tips for working in Python, guided through Jupyter notebooks to clarify topics presented in class, and will be given time to get additional practice and work on the assigned lab.
 There will be information covered in section that are not covered in lecture and that will be needed (or at least very helpful) for the assignments.

-You should be signed up for a section for which you can attend.
-However, if you are unable to attend the section for which you are signed up, you are free to attend a different section any given week than the one to which you're assigned.

 ### Project-Focused Discussion Sections

 All other discussion sections will be project-focused.
-Each project group will be assigned a TA (or Professor Ellis).
+Each project group will be assigned a TA.
 This will be each group's go-to person for project-related questions and discussion section will be the place for those questions, as this person will know you, your group, and your project best.
 This person will also be the person grading your project throughout the quarter.

 ---